-(CBO) grants for a total of approximately \$1.8 million through two (2) Requests for Proposals issued by the County Manager's Office in 2013 and 2015.
+Since 2012, the County has allocated AB 109 funding for its Community Corrections Partnership (CCP) Competitive Grant Program.
+These grants are intended to fund community-based innovations, strengthen collaboration in program delivery, and fill identified gaps in services, all with the purpose of improving the successful re-entry of realigned offenders.
+Community-Based Organizations (CBO) were selected through two (2) Requests for Proposals issued by the County Manager's Office in 2013 and 2015.
 These grants have funded numerous services, including: supported transitional housing, supported employment, supported vocational training, wellness recovery services, the partial purchase of a transitional home with Service League, a feasibility study for a County social impact bond, and educational services.

-Job Train, Inc., Service League of San Mateo, Success Through Education Program (STEP), and Project READ were recommended for funding in the Spring of 2015 by a multi-departmental review committee.
-The County entered into agreements with JobTrain, Inc., and the Service League of San Mateo County in 2015, an agreement with STEP in 2016, all of which have been amended at various times to increase their maximum contract amounts and extend their periods of service through June 30, 2018.
-The initial agreement with Project READ was executed in 2017 with a term through June 30, 2018.
+Job Train, Inc. ("JobTrain"), Service League of San Mateo ("Service League"), Success Through Education Program (STEP), and Project READ were recommended for funding in the Spring of 2015 by a multi-departmental review committee.
+The original agreements with JobTrain, the Service League, and STEP were each amended at various times to increase the agreement amounts and extend their contract terms through June 30, 2018.
+The original agreement with Project READ was for the term July 1, 2017 through June 30, 2018.